 I love Social Deal!
-I recently started it and it’s most similar to Groupon, however their offers are way better.
+I recently started it and it’s most similar to Groupon, however, their offers are way better for the Netherlands.
 I regularly find good deals for major attractions in the Netherlands, cafes, restaurants, and even hotels.
 If you’re planning a romantic date, there’s nothing wrong with saving a little money along the way.

 The Fork is the same as Iens.NL, however if you’re searching in English, the app is called the Fork.
 Simply, it’s an app for restaurant reviews in the Netherlands by real people.
 You can also make reservations as well as find discounts for some restaurants.

 Thuisbezorgd is the most popular food delivery app in the Netherlands.
 You can pay with non-Maestro cards, however the app is in Dutch.
 I find that Thuisbezorgd has the best late-night options for those nights when you realize there’s nothing in your fridge after getting back from the bar…